Paul Muni as Tony Camonte, ruthless Italian-born bootlegger and mob enforcer

 How to Get the Look

-- Light fedora with dark grosgrain band
+- Black wide-brimmed fedora with black grosgrain band

 Do Yourself a Favor and…